MTtankkeo/web_cookie/README.md

 ## Usage

 ### Get instance of cookie object
-The following describes how to get a cookie object.
+The following describes how to get a instance of cookie object.

 ```ts
 // Not Null-Safety